Whatsapp Icon

 Iron-Rich Vegetarian Foods Suitable for Cancer Patients

-When incorporating iron into the diet, its crucial to focus on sources that are easily absorbed and gentle on the system.
+When incorporating iron into the diet, it's crucial to focus on sources that are easily absorbed and gentle on the system.
 Here are some vegetarian options:

-• Lentils and beans: A staple in vegetarian diets, these are not only high in iron but also in protein.
+• Lentils and beans: A staple in vegetarian diets, these are not only high in iron but also protein.

 • Tofu and tempeh: Soy products can be excellent sources of iron and are versatile in recipes.

-• Dark leafy greens: Spinach, kale, and swiss chard are great for salads or smoothies.
+• Dark leafy greens: Spinach, kale, and Swiss chard are great for salads or smoothies.

 • Nuts and seeds: Especially pumpkin, sesame, and hemp seeds, these can be easy snacks or salad toppings.